-Chip maker ST-Ericsson faces shutdown as STMicro plans to quit JV
+Chip maker ST-Ericsson faces shutdown as STMicro plans to quit JV11

 STMicroelectronics on its part is looking to cut costs and better compete with higher-margin US and Asian rivals like Qualcomm and Texas Instruments.